 Season pass (May to October)

 A season pass may be purchased for $75 per car.
 It is valid for all beaches in Gatineau Park, as well as Leamy Lake Beach and the Mackenzie King Estate.
-It is available in person at the Gatineau Park Visitor Centre located on 33 Scott Road in Chelsea, and online.
+It may be purchased in person at the Gatineau Park Visitor Centre, 33 Scott Road in Chelsea, or online.

 Some park roads are seasonally closed, so choose the directions that correspond to the date of your visit.

 Mid-October to Mid-May: Take Kingsmere Road from Chelsea, Quebec.
-Signs for P6 will lead you on a left turn at Swamp Road and then right at Barnes Road.
+Signs for P6 will indicate a left turn at Swamp Road and then right at Barnes Road.
 The entrance to the Estate is on the left.

-You can download a PDF map from the “Maps and Publications” box on this page or you can get a printed map at the Gatineau Park Visitor Centre, the Gatineau Park Welcome Area and the Capital Information Kiosk, located across from Parliament Hill, at 90 Wellington Street.
+You can download a PDF map from the “Maps and Publications” box on this page, or you can get a printed map at the Gatineau Park Visitor Centre, the Gatineau Park Welcome Area or the Capital Information Kiosk, located across from Parliament Hill, at 90 Wellington Street.

 Most of the buildings, the restaurant and the paths connecting them are accessible to all.
 The hiking trails are not wheelchair-accessible.

 The Canada’s Capital Walking Tour mobile application includes a stop about the Mackenzie King Estate.
 Especially designed for families, the app features historic photos, interactive games and information.
 The app is free and bilingual.

-Free Wi-Fi is offered at the Gatineau Park Visitor Centre, yet there are some places in the Park that have limited cellular network coverage.
+Free Wi-Fi is offered at the Gatineau Park Visitor Centre, but there are some places in the Park that have limited cellular network coverage.
 We recommend that you download the app before your visit.
-It is available now on Google Play or iTunes.
+It is available on Google Play or iTunes.

-At the Mackenzie King Estate, guided tours are offered for individuals, groups and school groups.
+At the Mackenzie King Estate, guided tours are available for individuals, groups and school groups.